Spherical subgroups of Kac-Moody groups and transitive actions on spherical varieties: Kac-Moody groups and parabolic subgroups

 Therefore we can identify $\hat\kmP^+/N$ with the quotient $P=\kmP/\tilde\omega^{-1}(N\cap\kmG)$, and equip $P$ with the corresponding structure of (finite-dimensional) algebraic group.
-We identify the subgroups $L$ and $T$ of $\kmP$ with their (isomorphic) images in $P$, and we denote by $B$ the Borel subgroup of $L$ containing $T$ and associated with the set of simple roots $S_\kmP$ (i.e.\ $B=L\cap\kmB$).
+We identify the subgroups $L$ and $T$ of $\kmP$ with their (isomorphic) images in $P$, we denote $B$ the Borel subgroup of $L$ containing $T$ and associated with the set of simple roots $S_\kmP$ (i.e.\ $B=L\cap\kmB$), and as usual we denote $B_-$ the opposite Borel subgroup with respect to $T$.